aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

 It's important to note that, in order for `enhance` to identify components to enhance in your HTML page, you need to declare those components as global resources, as we have above with the `my-component` component.

 Optionally, you can provide an object instance to use as the data-binding context for the enhancement, or provide a specific part of the DOM to enhance.
-Here's an example that shows both:
+Here's an example that shows both (JSPM-based):

 <code-listing heading="Customized Progressive Enhancement">
   <source-code lang="HTML">